khzhao/dynamaxx/docs/neural-corrector-first-training-pipeline.md

 gradients, but the dycore remains in the BPTT graph for every differentiated window.
 It is absent from the backward graph only for an explicitly stopped prefix.
-Rematerialization trades additional forward computation for lower activation memory; it does not make six-hour BPTT computationally cheap.
-With the current data there is no exact sub-six-hour loss that removes this cost.
+Rematerialization trades additional forward computation for lower activation memory; its cost grows substantially as the curriculum reaches multi-day horizons.
+With the current data there is no exact sub-six-hour loss that removes the initial six-hour gradient path.

+At the configured 30-minute correction cadence and 15-minute dycore cadence, the final 360-hour stage contains 720 neural evaluations and 1,440 completed dycore steps per example.
+Treat memory, throughput, and gradient finiteness at each promotion as measured gates rather than assuming the final full-horizon BPTT graph will fit merely because the preceding stage did.

 Checkpoints should contain: